Author: Jameel Manji, Founder, Manji Law, P.C.

 Working Through the H-1B Visa Renewal Process

-The ability to prove compliance is necessary to ensure the company’s, as well as the employee’s ability to continue in their normal activities.
+The ability to prove compliance is necessary to ensure the company’s and the employee’s ability to continue their normal activities.
 This minimizes relocating and retraining staff members.
 Retaining an H-1B visa lawyer can assist the company and all employees involved.

 Following the H1B Application Timeline

-Typically, H1B visas have been processed at a certain time of year, beginning in April and ending in October.
-Visas usually take between one and six months to process, but in some states, it takes longer.
+Typically, H1B visas are processed at a certain time of year, beginning in April and ending in October.
+H1B Visas usually take one to six months to process, but in some states, it takes longer.
 It may be possible to get your visa more quickly if you pay additional fees for Premium or Expedited processing; the immigration office in Georgia or your attorney can provide more information on this option.

 Hiring a Reputable H1B Visa Lawyer